The page has been translated by Gen AI.

 Caution

-Please connect to the server, perform the disconnect operation (Umount, disconnect network drive), and then disconnect the connected server.
+Connect to the server and be sure to perform the disconnect operation (Umount, disconnect network drive) before releasing the connected server.
 If you disconnect without OS operations, a status error (Hang) may occur on the connected server.
-For detailed information on disconnecting the server, refer to Disconnect Server.
+For detailed information on disconnecting the server, see 서버 연결 해제하기.

 Reference